 Dear Readers, Jen Pastiloff here.
 The post below was written by a 19 year old student.
 I love that I have teens following the site!
-I am hoping to develop a series for young writers to express themselves.
+I am developing a series for young writers to express themselves to accompany my new book “Girl Power: You Are Enough.”
 It is my great honor to be a platform for these beautiful voices.
-If you would like to send a piece in please email it to email@example.com.
 We want you to be heard.
 We are listening.
-See you all in London at my July 6 workshop.
+See you all next workshop And at the workshop for girl- Girl Power: You Are Enough, which launches in September, 2015.
+Make sure you are following me on instagram and snapchat at @jenpastiloff!!

 A Young Woman’s journey to self acceptance and appreciation.